 On July 7, 2021, we, together with an affiliate of our sponsor, acquired interests in the Valencia DST, which purchased the Valencia Property for a purchase price of \$92 million, exclusive of closing costs.
-We acquired the interests in the Valencia DST for \$3.9 million.
-As of June 30, 2022, we own 10% of the interests in the Valencia DST.
+We acquired our interests in the Valencia DST for \$3.9 million.
+As of December 31, 2023, we own 10% of the interests in the Valencia DST.
 The remaining 90% of the Valencia DST interests are held by unaffiliated third party investors.